zeyongj/Decision-Tree/README.md

 ## Introduction

 - SFU CMPT 459: Data Mining, Individual Project: Decision Tree Implementation without Using Sklearn.
+- This assignment is to implement a decision tree program which is written on Python.

+## Libraries

-- The following packages are needed for this assignment:
+The following packages are needed for this assignment:
   1	math
   2	numpy
   3	pandas
   4	random
   5	enum
   6	copy

-- This assignment is to implement a decision tree program which is written on Python.
+## Execution

+To run decision_tree.py, type the following in the terminal: `python decision_tree.py`.

 ## License